jack-hanlon/mars-ice/README.md

 Run these files using the commands specified in the How to run EMC.pdf file in the mars-ice-mapper/docs folder.
 Utilize the Requirements Specification Document for understanding how the kernels work.
 # Comments
 Unfortunately, the full code implementation must stay private as per the request of my supervisor at the Canadian Space Agency.
+However, the Monte Carlo implementation is not too complicated following the algorithm explanation in the research paper.
 # Bench Marks

 # Future Upgrades